frontenddogma/web-development-glossary/manuscript/j.md

 : A business methodology aimed at reducing times within the production system as well as response times from suppliers and to customers, for everything to happen “just in time.”&nbsp;[†](#w-jit)

 Just-in-time compilation
 : A way of executing computer code that involves compilation during execution of a program—at runtime—rather than before execution.
-Most often, this consists of source code or more commonly byte code translation to machine code, which is then executed directly.
+Most often, this consists of source code or more commonly bytecode translation to machine code, which is then executed directly.
 A system implementing a JIT compiler typically continuously analyzes the code being executed and identifies parts of the code where the speed-up gained from compilation or recompilation would outweigh the overhead of compiling that code.&nbsp;[†](#w-jit-compilation)

 JWS
 : → JSON Web Signature